Effective: August 1, 2019

 Carnegie Learning may use the information it collects about non-student users for a number of purposes, including:

 Carnegie Learning does not retain usage information from users of any demonstration or trial versions of its products after the conclusion of the trial period.
-If users of demonstration or trial versions of such products provide contact information, we may use that contact information to communicate with you to provide additional information and promotional materials.
+If users provide contact information, we may use that contact information to communicate with them to provide additional information and promotional materials.

 For detailed information on how we handle student information, please see Section 7.
 How Does Carnegie Learning Handle Student Information.

-4. When does Carnegie Learning Share Your Information?
+4. When does Carnegie Learning Share Non-Student Information?

 Carnegie Learning may share your information with third parties, including law enforcement authorities, to: